maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     Cor (Intercept~iq_verb: schoolnr) |       -0.97
     SD (Residual)                     |        6.47

+**Explanation:** The random part `(1 + iq_verb | schoolnr)` allows both
-This model allows both the intercept and the IQ slope to vary across schools.
-The interaction term is still a fixed effect (its slope does not vary across schools unless we add a random slope for the product term, which is rarely done).
+the intercept and the slope of IQ to vary across schools.
+The `|` separates the random effects from the grouping variable.
+This means we estimate a random intercept variance, a random slope variance for IQ, and their covariance.

+**Interpretation:** The random slope variance for IQ is 0.105, indicating that the effect of IQ on language scores varies across schools.
+The correlation between the random intercept and slope is -0.97, suggesting that schools with higher average language scores tend to have weaker IQ effects.
+The interaction term remains non‑significant ($p = 0.421$).
+Adding random slopes improved the model fit (AIC decreased from 15263 to 15248), but the interaction still does not reach significance.

-### Effect size difference
+## Effect size difference

 We can also evaluate the overall model fit improvement when we add the interaction, by evaluating the change in $R^2$.
 We can first check this